IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Design Considerations for My Dual Keyboard Stands.md

 * Easier and quicker to handle + pack

 The points above are extremely desirable because it means I can offer a “more affordable” product to the customer.

-It’s completely understandable for someone to hold little regard for the intangibles, and instead simply want X item to serve Y purpose at a low cost, which is why I’ve tried my best to optimize wherever possible.
+I’ve tried my best to optimize wherever possible because I understand some customers are simply after "X item to serve Y purpose at a low cost".

 ---
 ### Cardboard Prototypes of My Inital Design ###